AryanVBW/Andro-CLI/README.md

   python3 androvw.py --build --ngrok [flags]
   Flags:
-    -p, --port              Attacker port number (optional by default its set to 8000) -o, --output            Name for the apk file (optional by default its set to "karma.apk") -icon, --icon           Visible icon after installing apk (by default set to hidden)
+    -p, --port              Attacker port number (optional by default its set to 8000) -o, --output            Name for the apk file (optional by default its set to "test.apk") -icon, --icon           Visible icon after installing apk (by default set to hidden)
 ```